Linea Nigra: What Is It And Will It Go Away?

 Skin Care During Pregnancy

 We want to finish this article by letting you in on a few ways to show some TLC to your skin while you’re pregnant.
-Here are six tips for skin care as an expecting mom!
+Here are seven tips for skin care as an expecting mom!

 1) Use Products That Are Safe For You And Baby